extism/dotnet-pdk/README.md

 Some things to note about this code:
 1. The `[UnmanagedCallersOnly(EntryPoint = "greet")]` is required, this marks the `Greet` function as an export with the name `greet` that can be called by the host. `EntryPoint` is optional.
 1. We need a `Main` but it's unused.
 If you do want to use it, it's exported as a function called `_start`.
-1. Exports in the .NET PDK care coded to the raw ABI.
+1. Exports in the .NET PDK are coded to the raw ABI.
 You get parameters from the host by calling `Pdk.GetInput*` functions and you send returns back with the `Pdk.SetOutput` functions.
 1. An Extism export expects an `Int32` return code. `0` is success and `1` is a failure.

 Compile with this command: